trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 # GCI 2011 Landing

-This is our landing page for students wishing to participated in Google Code-In 2011 with SymPy.
+This is our landing page for students wishing to participate in Google Code-In 2011 with SymPy.

 ## SymPy